tangero/apple-mobile/docs/ipod/a-thousand-songs-in-your-pocket-ipod.md

 ---
 layout: default
-title: A thousand songs in your pocket: iPod
+title: "A thousand songs in your pocket: iPod"
 parent: iPod Era
 nav_order: 6
 has_children: False